docb/dbRackModules/README.md

 The standard presets are provided in the factory presets of the module.

-New in 2.1.0: The MVerb can now be run in a threaded mode (the default setting in the menu) which puts  the heavy computing into a background thread.
+New in 2.1.0: The MVerb can now be run in a threaded mode which puts  the heavy computing into a background thread.
 It should now run  below 1-2% CPU.
 If there are audio glitches the thread buffer size can be increased in the menu.